aiming-lab/AutoHarness/README.md

 ## 🙏 Acknowledgments

-- [Claude Code](https://docs.anthropic.com/en/docs/claude-code) by Anthropic: engineering patterns that inspired some of our Enhanced mode features
+- [Claude Code](https://docs.anthropic.com/en/docs/claude-code) by Anthropic: engineering patterns that inspired some of our features in the Enhanced ⚠️ mode
 - [Codex](https://github.com/openai/codex) by OpenAI: context engineering practices that informed our context management design